Forceea/Forceea-data-factory/README.md

   <img alt="Deploy to Salesforce"
        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/deploy.png">
 </a><br/>
 Forceea (forsèa) is a data factory framework for Salesforce and it creates data using a descriptive language to define the "nature" of  data.

-Forceea was created with a double objective:
+The framework was created with a double objective:

 * Allow developers to easily create SObject records for any Test Method.
 * Allow administrators to populate any Developer/Sandbox Org with SObject records for testing or demonstration purposes.